passionatepeople/coding-challenges/TIPS-AND-TRICKS.md

 *Disclaimer:* since the principles in real life differ greatly from coding challenges, don't treat these as suggestions for good code.
 In real life maintainability, readability and simplicity plays a far more important role.
 Performance comes into play only when you are dealing with particular bottlenecks.
-For example, you might want to optimize aggressively if you are dealing with sophisticated computation in an event lister for a scroll event.
+For example, you might want to optimize aggressively if you are dealing with sophisticated computation in an event listener for a scroll event.
 And currently I can't think of a plausible real life scenario where codegolf principles would be useful :)